UKPLab/sentence-transformers/README.md

 [#docs-package]: https://www.sbert.net/
 <!--- BADGES: END --->

-# Sentence Transformers: Multilingual Sentence, Paragraph, and Image Embeddings using BERT & Co.
+# Sentence Transformers: Embeddings, Retrieval, and Reranking

-This framework provides an easy method to compute dense vector representations for **sentences**, **paragraphs**, and **images**.
-The models are based on transformer networks like BERT / RoBERTa / XLM-RoBERTa etc. and achieve state-of-the-art performance in various tasks.
-Text is embedded in vector space such that similar text are closer and can efficiently be found using cosine similarity.

-We provide an increasing number of **[state-of-the-art pretrained models](https://www.sbert.net/docs/sentence_transformer/pretrained_models.html)** for more than 100 languages, fine-tuned for various use-cases.

-Further, this framework allows an easy  **[fine-tuning of custom embeddings models](https://www.sbert.net/docs/sentence_transformer/training_overview.html)**, to achieve maximal performance on your specific task.
+This framework provides an easy method to compute embeddings for accessing, using, and training state-of-the-art embedding and reranker models.
+It compute embeddings using Sentence Transformer models ([quickstart](https://sbert.net/docs/quickstart.html#sentence-transformer)) or to calculate similarity scores using Cross-Encoder (a.k.a. reranker) models ([quickstart](https://sbert.net/docs/quickstart.html#cross-encoder)).
+This unlocks a wide range of applications, including [semantic search](https://sbert.net/examples/applications/semantic-search/README.html), [semantic textual similarity](https://sbert.net/docs/sentence_transformer/usage/semantic_textual_similarity.html), and [paraphrase mining](https://sbert.net/examples/applications/paraphrase-mining/README.html).

+A wide selection of over [10,000 pre-trained Sentence Transformers models](https://huggingface.co/models?library=sentence-transformers) are available for immediate use on 🤗 Hugging Face, including many of the state-of-the-art models from the [Massive Text Embeddings Benchmark (MTEB) leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+Additionally, it is easy to train or finetune your own [embedding models](https://sbert.net/docs/sentence_transformer/training_overview.html) or [reranker models](https://sbert.net/docs/cross_encoder/training_overview.html) using Sentence Transformers, enabling you to create custom models for your specific use cases.

 For the **full documentation**, see **[www.SBERT.net](https://www.sbert.net)**.